catppuccin/userstyles/docs/how-to-write-a-userstyle.md

 ### Setup

 Assuming you have completed steps 1-4 of [Creating Userstyles](./userstyle-creation.md#creating-userstyles), you should have the `catppuccin.user.css` template.
-Follow along in that `catppuccin.user.css` file e as we write an example userstyle for [example.org](http://example.org/).
+Follow along in that `catppuccin.user.css` file as we write an example userstyle for [example.org](http://example.org/).

 #### Usercss Metadata